-ISS Processor Unit Power Input
+2G ISS Processor Unit Power Input

-The ISS equipment should be designed to use two 115 Vac 360-800 Hz variable frequency power input.
-One of these inputs, identified as the Emergency Bus Input, should be used to power only the circuitry necessary for the transponder function in order to minimize the power requirement from the essential bus.
-The other input should be used for functions not required to support transponder operation.

-In the ISS Processor Unit, care should be given to maintain a maximum level of isolation between two power inputs.
-These inputs are protected by a single circuit breaker for each input, situated in the aircraft power distribution center.
-Power for Type I control panel should be supplied by the ISS Processor Unit.

-Power for the Type II control panel comes directly from a circuit breaker or the power distribution system.

-As an option, 28 Vdc may be used to supply power to the ISS.
+The 2G ISS equipment should be designed to use one 28 Vdc power input.

 Power Control Circuitry

-There should be no master on/off power switching within the ISS.
-Any user desiring power on/off control for the unit should provide, through the medium of a switching function installed in the airframe, means of interrupting the primary AC power to the equipment.
+There should be no master on/off power switching within the 2G ISS.
+Any user desiring power on/off control for the unit should provide, through the medium of a switching function installed in the airframe, means of interrupting the primary DC power to the equipment.
 It may be noted that primary power on/off switches should not be needed in most installations and power should be wired directly to the equipment from the circuit breaker panel or power distribution system.

 COMMENTARY

-Although only one ISS Processor Unit of a dual installation may be operating at a time, users desire be held in a powered-up “standby” condition so that it’s BITE detect and annunciate any failures that would render it incapable of providing service when called upon.
+Although functions such as Transponder and ACAS operate on only one 2G ISS Processor Unit at a time in a dual installation, DME may operate on both simultaneously.
+When a function is in “standby” on a unit, users desire that it be held in a condition so that it’s BITE can detect and annunciate any failures that would render it incapable of providing a function when called upon.

 The Common Ground

-The wires connected to the ISS Processor Unit connector pins labeled “Chassis Ground” should be employed as the dc ground return to aircraft structure.
-It is not intended as a common return for circuits carrying heavy ac currents.
+The wires connected to the 2G ISSPU connector pins labeled “Chassis Ground” should be employed as the +28 Vdc ground return to aircraft structure.
+It is not intended as a common return for circuits carrying heavy AC currents.
 Equipment manufacturers should design their equipment accordingly.

-The AC Common
+The AC Common (not applicable)

-The wires connected to the ISS Processor Unit connector pins labeled “115 Vac Ret” should be grounded to the same structure that provides the dc chassis ground but at a separate ground stud.
-Airframe manufacturers are advised to keep ac ground wires as short as practicable in order to minimize noise pick-up and radiation.
-These pins should not be grounded internal to the ISS Processor Units.
+[Section not applicable]

 Internal Circuit Protection

-The basic master power protection means for the ISS Processor Unit will be external to the unit (utilize a circuit breaker or power distribution relay).
+The basic master power protection means for the 2G ISSPU will be external to the unit (utilize a circuit breaker or power distribution relay).
 Within the equipment, no master power protection means is to be provided, although circuit protection is acceptable where the set manufacturer feels this would improve the overall reliability of the equipment.

 COMMENTARY